1. How I (Ashleigh Cormack) use your personal data

 • You or I believe you or a third -party are in clear and present danger.

-In all cases you will be encouraged to pass the information on yourself.
+In all cases, where possible, you will be encouraged to pass the information on yourself.

 In line with professional requirements, I might discuss sessions with my counselling/ coaching supervisor.
 In this process your anonymity is maintained.
 My legal grounds for processing your data are in relation to points (i) to (iii) above and are for the performance of a contract with you.
 I will not share your details with third parties for marketing purposes.